Haiku Hands

 Haiku Hands are an alternative dance electronic music group from Sydney and Melbourne, Australia.
 The group consists of Claire Nakazawa, Beatrice Lewis, Mie Nakazawa, and performing member Mataya Young.
 The Nakazawa sisters are from Sydney and Lewis is from Melbourne.

 Touring

-The group toured nationally with Groovin The Moo and Listen Out (festival).
-They have played festivals including Splendour in the Grass, St Jerome's Laneway Festival, Wonderland Scarehouse Tour, WOMADelaide, Pitch Festival and Party In The Paddock.
+The group toured nationally with the Groovin' the Moo and Listen Out music festivals.
+They have also played festivals including Splendour in the Grass, St Jerome's Laneway Festival, Wonderland Scarehouse Tour, WOMADelaide, Pitch Festival and Party In The Paddock.
 Haiku Hands have supported Flight Facilities and Bloc Party on their Australian tours.
 In 2019, they toured with Sofi Tukker.